CodeWithSouma/vidly-backend/README.md

 # vidly-backend
-A simple video rental Application
+This project is the backend of Vidly, an imaginary video rental app.